alexrobincrabbe/Wordwell/README.md

 #### Guess Word Box

 The guess word box displays a message to indicate the dictionary is loading when the page is first loaded.
-When the dictionary is loaded and the game is ready to start, a message prompts the play the start the game.
+When the dictionary is loaded and the game is ready to start, a message prompts the player to start the game.
 When the game has started, a message to start typing is shown.
 As the player types, the letters are displaying in the box.
 When the player presses enter, the word is cleared.

 <div align="center">
 <img src="readme_files/images/guess_word_loading.png" height=40px>